Burberry says markets getting tougher

 Burberry's Chief Financial Officer Carol Fairweather said the firm was aware of these issues as well as war in the Middle East and the impact of the Ebola virus on travel but was confident it was outperforming rivals.

-"In Q2 we still saw high single digit (sales) growth in Asia, and from the Chinese, in China and when they were traveling," she told reporters.
+"In Q2 we still saw high single digit (sales) growth in Asia, and from the Chinese, in China and when they were travelling," she told reporters.

 “We still saw good growth from (the) Chinese.
 It just wasn’t double digit as it had been in previous quarters.
 We believe that will probably be outperformance compared to our peers."